Dagnall: Local amenities

-The ancientIcknield Way Path passes through the village on its 110-mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
+The ancient Icknield Way Path passes through the village on its 110-mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The Icknield Way Trail, a multi-user route for walkers, horse riders and off-road cyclists also passes close to the village.
 The village is also on a popular route for road cyclists of all levels.

 Notable residents

 Tim Sherwood, a former professional footballer, lives on the edge of the village.
 He played for Watford, Norwich City, Blackburn Rovers, Tottenham Hotspur, Portsmouth and Coventry City.

 Graham Barber, retired FA referee, used to live in the village.